ionic-team/ionic-portals-react-native/README.md

 ## Registration

-The Ionic Portals libraries for Android and iOS require a **free** license key to use.
+Ionic Portals for React Native requires a key to use.
 Once you have integrated Portals into your project, login to your ionic account to get a key.
-See our doc on [how to register for free and get your Portals license key](https://ionic.io/docs/portals/how-to/get-a-product-key) and refer to the [Android](https://ionic.io/docs/portals/getting-started/android) or [iOS](https://ionic.io/docs/portals/getting-started/iOS) getting started guides to see where to add your key.
+See our doc on [how to register for free and get your Portals license key](https://ionic.io/docs/portals/how-to/get-a-product-key) and refer to the [usage](#Usage) section on how to add your key to your React Native application.

 ## FAQ